ys/bonjour/content/posts/2022-10-27-obsidian-templater-daily/index.md

 color: teal
 date: 2022-10-27
 ---

+*warning: I moved back to iA Writer, was missing the minimalism, no headaches of it.*

 I am migrating all my notes from Day One to Obsidian.
 But I found myself missing that small extra part of day weather and address.